 Pruning Crape Myrtles: How to Keep Your Crape Healthy

-It's spooky season!
-And the scariest thing we've seen this Halloween?
-Crape Murder.
-Don't be a victim of this unnecessary practice of Crape Murder: Lopping off the tops of your Crape Myrtles (also called Crepe Myrtles) and leaving them bare.
+Don't be a victim of the unnecessary practice of trimming off the tops of your Crape Myrtles (also called Crepe Myrtles) and leaving them bare.
 Many are daunted by proper pruning, but they shouldn't be.
 Pruning Crape Myrtles doesn't have to be complicated!

 Sure, lopped-off Crapes usually bounce back, but not with the best blooms possible.
 In fact, these Crape Myrtles would often be better off unpruned than cut completely.
 If you want to upgrade your Crape game, check out our tips below...you'll be well on your way to the best yard on the block!

-If you do want to heavily prune your tree, wait until late winter and cut it back by half.
+If you do want to heavily trim your tree, wait until late winter and cut it back by half.
 Most people do this when their trees get too large, especially when they’re planted under power lines, or extremely close to their homes.
-Crape Myrtles are extremely tough trees, and often survive heavy pruning, but we don’t recommend cutting them back past half their size.
+Crepe Myrtles are extremely tough trees, and often survive heavy pruning, but we don’t recommend cutting them back past half their size.

 How Do I Prune Crape Myrtles?